small rooftop gardens 50m²

 Design for Privacy

 We designed the first roof terrace for our client in Hepworth Court, Grosvenor Waterside, who'd later on relocated to Caro Point opposite, into an 11th floor penthouse apartment encompassing four outdoor spaces.
 Gusty wind is constantly fluctuating across the main terrace, where an evergreen hedge creates a windbreak, as well as adding much-needed privacy from neighbouring residences.
 The following terrace, adjacent to the master bedroom, presents a further aspect, sheltered by an overhang and therefore shaded.
 The third rooftop is situated near the study, providing a centrepiece to the entrance hall, while the ultimate space is nestled discreetly alongside the living room.
-The minimalist essence and lush foliage form architectural gardens, within a series of private rooftops.
+The minimalist essence and lush foliage form architectural gardens within a streamlined series of private Pimlico rooftops.

 The building is named after the sculptor Sir Anthony Caro, and features warm limestone cladding in the development's fabric and throughout its modern rooftop terraces.
 We echoed this textural element via sandstone flooring, contrasted with flamed granite, in a composition enveloped by cerulean blue, powder-coated planters.
 To expand depth within the small outdoor spaces, our design's angular lines distinguish two stone types, while leading towards distinct focal points.
 In the main garden terrace, a sculptural Eucalyptus tree is viewed along the kitchen's central axis, displayed in a floating raised bed which hovers above an LED light recess.
 Adjacent to the master bedroom, a Japanese maple is featured in a coppery planter; its bronze foliage forms distinction amid grand limestone elevations.